thesaigoneer/bananafin/README.md

 A template, building custom bootc operating system images based on the lessons from [Universal Blue](https://universal-blue.org/) and [Bluefin](https://projectbluefin.io).

-I called it Aurorix-Saigon, bcs the hard work has been done with Aurora already and all my spins have Asterix & Obelix inspired names.

-**Unlike previous templates, you are not modifying Bluefin and making changes.** I assembled my own Aurora in the same exact way that Bluefin, Aurora, and Bluefin LTS are built.
+I called it Aurorix-Saigon, bcs the hard work has been done with Aurora already and all my spins have Asterix & Obelix inspired names. **Unlike previous templates, you are not modifying Bluefin and making changes.** I assembled my own Aurora in the same exact way that Bluefin, Aurora, and Bluefin LTS are built.
 This is way more flexible and better for everyone since the image-agnostic and desktop things from Bluefin live in @projectbluefin/common.

-Instead, I created my own OS repository based on this template and the **latest version of Aurora**, allowing full customization while leveraging Bluefin's robust build system and shared components.
+So, I created my own OS repository based on this template and the **latest version of Aurora**, allowing full customization while leveraging Bluefin's robust build system and shared components.

-> ### Be the one who moves, not the one who is moved

-So, check out the following files to see what has changed, removed and added:
+Check out the following files to see what has changed, removed and added:

     /build/10-build.sh:                    edited base applications of Aurora